 The implementation of LCM instantiations 2A and 2B and feedback from the participants interviewed provided evidence that this model could be adapted and applied to this context.
-Some new visual tools were developed: the PP tool was developed to provide a

-Plate 1.
-Application of the LCM model in instantiation 2B better link between the OPA and DP; the addition of a KPI to measure the stability of the PP (monitoring the number of changes to planned activities from month to month); the addition of colour-coded plans to visualise work in process; and a more detailed logistics board to improve material and resource planning.
+Some new visual tools were developed: the PP tool was developed to provide a better link between the OPA and DP; the addition of a KPI to measure the stability of the PP (monitoring the number of changes to planned activities from month to month); the addition of colour-coded plans to visualise work in process; and a more detailed logistics board to improve material and resource planning.